Chocolate Snickers Cake

 - Stir occasionally until the sugar is fully dissolved and has become an amber color, then turn off the heat.

 - Slowly mix in 3/4 cup of butter (2 Tbsp at a time), then stir in 1/2 cup of heavy cream and 1/2 tsp salt.
+Note: sometimes the butter has a hard time incorporating into the sugar if it's been cooked a bit too long or at too high of a heat!
+If this happens to you, you may want to turn the heat down a bit the next time you make it or use a heavier-bottomed pan that can help the sugar cook more evenly.
+But don't worry!
+You can gradually stir the butter into the caramel as it cools, and it should incorporate back together.
 The mixture will be thin but will thicken as it cools.
 Pour into a separate container, then place in the fridge to speed up the cooling process.

 - Once the caramel has reached room temperature, whip it with a hand mixer or stand mixer on a medium-high speed for 1-2 minutes, until it becomes lighter in color and looks thicker.
 Place 1/3 cup of caramel into a small piping bag, seal the top with a rubber band, and set aside.
 Then fold in 3/4 cup of salted, chopped peanuts into the remaining caramel.
 Set aside.